otero16/AzureTerraformJotero/ReadMe.md

 Recommendations:

+You will need the following:
-- You will one powerful hacking tool called notepad, this will give you the power of greyskul and text editor capabilities.
+- A powerful hacking tool called notepad, this will give you the power of greyskul and text editor capabilities.
 You can use any other text editor if you are brave like that.
-- You will need a Windows running machine, if anyone has ever seen one before, mine just sits on the table.
+- A Windows running machine, if anyone has ever seen one before, mine just sits on the table.
-- You will need to have a workign azure subscription, and money for your azure subscription.
+- To have a workign azure subscription, and money for your azure subscription.
 Ensure to monitor those expenses.
-- You will need a powershell console in your local windows machine, this will allow you to connect to your azure subscription and execute the scripts
+- A powershell console in your local windows machine, this will allow you to connect to your azure subscription and execute the scripts
-- You will need to install terraform in Windows [Installation link](https://developer.hashicorp.com/terraform/downloads)
+- To install terraform in Windows [Installation link](https://developer.hashicorp.com/terraform/downloads)

 You can run this from any powershell console in a windows running machine, you just need to have installed terraform.